 Lynn’s Garden Journey

-I primarily grow vegetables, herbs and flowers in my garden for my family to enjoy, but there are only three of us, so I find myself giving veggies to neighbors and friends.
+I primarily grow vegetables, herbs, and flowers in my garden for my family to enjoy, but there are only three of us, so I give veggies to neighbors and friends.
 A giant bowl of sweet, luscious cherry tomatoes is perfect for parties—everyone loves them.

-I learned how to garden by the GrowVeg videos which led me to the Garden Planner.
+I learned how to garden by watching the GrowVeg videos, which led me to the Garden Planner.
 Ben’s videos are perfection—he provides excellent information presented in a clear and enjoyable way.
-He has a very funny subtle sense of humor.
+He has a very funny, subtle sense of humor.

 Using the Garden Planner to design my plan was wonderful for me.
-It is easy to use and full of helpful features like companion planting and a timeline for showing when to start seedlings indoors, when to sow them outdoors and when to harvest.
-I like the feature that indicates where you had planted crops from the same family in a previous season which aids with crop rotation.
-This gives my garden the best possible change of success.
+It is easy to use and has helpful features like companion planting and a timeline for showing when to start seedlings indoors, when to sow them outdoors, and when to harvest.
+I like the feature that indicates where you had planted crops from the same family in a previous season, which aids with crop rotation.
+This gives my garden the best possible chance of success.
 I have noticed improvements getting snuck into the app each season, too.

 One thing I’ve learned is that I can grow too many of certain crops and too few of others.
-Now I use the Garden Planner to adjust the number of plants I grow to better serve our family.
+Now, I use the Garden Planner to adjust the number of plants I grow to serve our family better.
 We go through lots of onions, shallots, and garlic, so I’m upping the number of those while planning to grow fewer tomatoes.

-The biggest challenge I’ve faced is with insects, specifically squash bugs, squash vine borers, cucumber beetles and flea beetles, and every year like clockwork, all New Jersey gardeners can expect powdery mildew.
-Also, I’ve yet to be successful with cool weather crops like brassicas, although my lettuces do quite well.
+The biggest challenge I’ve faced is with insects, specifically squash bugs, squash vine borers, cucumber beetles, and flea beetles, and every year, like clockwork, all New Jersey gardeners can expect powdery mildew.
+Also, I’ve not been successful with cool-weather crops like brassicas, although my lettuces do quite well.
 But I will keep trying!

 The biggest joy for me is being outside and seeing these lovely plants grow and bear fruit.
 There is a bench in the garden, and I often sit there and just breathe.
 It’s amazing how fulfilling it is.